needle-tools/needle-engine-samples/package/Runtime/Configurator/README.md

 ## Object Configurator

-Switches game objects by turning them off and on based on the current index.
+Switches objects by turning them off and on based on the current index.
+The target object has to have the `ConfigurationElement` component on itself.

 You can manually define the objects by populating the array in the editor or you can enable `Auto detect children` which searches for the objects in the configurator's children.
 Mind that it searches only for 1 depth in the hierarchy.

-You can't add just game objects, since we want to support configurator chaining.

-For simple objects that are not configurators, please add the `ConfigurationElement` to them so the `ObjectConfigurator` recognizes them.

 ### Sync Configurator Transform